FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 There are tons of great tools and products that make bathing and grooming your puppy a whole lot easier.
 Check out this page to see some of the best...
 Dog Grooming Aids

-If you find that it's too stressful for you to trim your pet's nails, you can always take him to the groomers to have it done - or ask your vet to do it at a routine appointment.
+If you find that it's too stressful for you to trim your puppy's nails yourself, you can always take him to the groomers to have it done - or ask your vet to do it at a routine appointment.

 But honestly, it's not too difficult - and the first time is the most nerve-wracking, after that it gets easier!